Akshitguptaa/SafeDrive/README.md

 This project combines an IoT-based drowsiness detection system with a Fleet Management Dashboard for comprehensive monitoring and control.
 The system utilizes facial landmarks and blink analysis to detect drowsiness, integrates an ESP32 model for wireless control, and includes additional hardware components for enhanced functionality.

 ## IoT Integration
-- ESP32 Model: Enables wireless control and monitoring of the drowsiness detection system.
+- `ESP32 Model`: Enables wireless control and monitoring of the drowsiness detection system.
-- GPS Tracker: Provides real-time vehicle location tracking.
+- `GPS Tracker`: Provides real-time vehicle location tracking.
-- GSM Module: Facilitates communication capabilities for the system.
+- `GSM Module`: Facilitates communication capabilities for the system.
-- Buzzer: Alerts the driver with sounds in case of drowsiness detection.
+- `Buzzer`: Alerts the driver with sounds in case of drowsiness detection.
-- IR Sensor: Detects when the user is wearing glasses for additional context analysis.
+- `IR Sensor`: Detects when the user is wearing glasses for additional context analysis.

 ## Fleet Management Dashboard
 - Access the dashboard by navigating to the provided URL after deployment.